An Energy-Based Prior for Generative Saliency: Introduction

-To model the subjective nature of saliency, we propose a novel generative model for salient object detection, where the latent variable accounts for randomness and uncertainty in modeling the mapping from the image domain to saliency domain.
-It also enables the model to produce stochastic saliency predictions for uncertainty estimation \cite{kendall2017uncertainties}.
+To account for the subjective nature of saliency, we propose a novel generative model for salient object detection.
+This model incorporates latent variables to capture randomness and uncertainty in the mapping from the image domain to the saliency domain.
+By doing so, it allows the model to generate stochastic saliency predictions, which can be useful for uncertainty estimation.
 There are mainly two types of generative models that have been widely used, namely the variational auto-encoder (VAE)~\cite{vae_bayes_kumar} and the generative adversarial net (GAN)~\cite{GAN_nips}, which correspond to two different generative learning strategies to train latent variable models.
-To train a top-down latent variable generator, the VAE~\cite{vae_bayes_kumar} introduces an extra encoder to approximate the intractable posterior distribution of the latent variables, and trains the generator via a perturbation of maximum likelihood.
+To train a top-down latent variable generator, VAE~\cite{vae_bayes_kumar} introduces an extra encoder to approximate the intractable posterior distribution of the latent variables, and trains the generator via a perturbation of maximum likelihood.
 Based on the VAE, \cite{ucnet_sal} introduces a conditional variational autoencoder (CVAE)~\cite{structure_output} for RGB-D salient object detection.
-However, the potential posterior collapse problem~\cite{Lagging_Inference_Networks} that is inherent within VAE based framework makes the stochastic predictions less effective in generating reliable uncertainty estimation.
-Differently, GANs introduce a discriminator to distinguish the generated data from the real data, and trains the generator to fool the discriminator without an inference step.
+However, the potential issue of posterior collapse~\cite{Lagging_Inference_Networks}, which is inherent within the VAE framework, can make stochastic predictions less effective in generating reliable uncertainty estimates.
+In contrast, GAN introduces a discriminator to distinguish the generated examples from the real examples, and trains the generator to fool the discriminator without an inference step.
 However, due to the absence of an explicit inference process in GANs, it can be difficult to handle inverse problems and may lead to the potential issue of mode collapse.